Single-photon single-ion interaction in free space configuration in front of a parabolic mirror: Decay rate at the presence of a mirror

 where the correction to the free space decay rate is equal to

-The correction $\eta$ is evaluated for $f=2$mm and depicted on Fig.~\ref{fig_corrections1}.
+The correction $\eta$ is evaluated for $f=2$mm and depicted in Fig.~\ref{fig_corrections1}.
 Its value at the focal point becomes significant for small values of the wavevector $k$ (thus large values of the wavelength $\lambda)$, corresponding to the condition $|z+f|<\lambda$, i.e. for the atom which is close the the mirror surface (within the distance of $\lambda$).
-However, if $k$ gets large, then the $\eta$ fluctuations are shifted towards the mirror surface and take place only at a length of order of the wavelength.
-Far away from the mirror all the fluctuations vanish, $\eta=1$, and thus we observe free space decay rate, also at the focus.
-According to the figures, in our experiment the changes in the decay rate could be observable on a scale of $100$nm but only within the distance of the wavelength from the mirror surface.
+However, if $k$ gets large, then the $\eta$ fluctuations are shifted towards the mirror surface and take place only at a length of the order of the wavelength.
+Far away from the mirror all the fluctuations vanish, $\eta=1$, and thus we observe a free-space decay rate, also at the focus.
+According to the figures, in the planned experiment \cite{Stobinska2009,Markus} the changes in the decay rate could be observable on a scale of $100$nm, but only within the distance of the wavelength from the mirror surface.

-However, the energy distribution among different modes is sensitive to the precise position of the atom.
-In particular one should observe interference effects on the screen perpendicular to the mirror axis away from the focal point, please see Fig.~\ref{fig_interference}.
-Since the dipole radiation has to obey the boundary condition: the field has to vanish on the mirror surface, only those modes will contribute to the pattern on the screen which fulfill this condition.
-The other modes will be suppressed and will give rise to the dark fringes.
-The detailed structure of the fringes depends on the value $kf$ and the precise position of the atom.